whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Pervasive Predation Must End.md

-## Chapter 14: The Endless Predation Must End
+## Chapter 14: The Pervasive Predation Must End

 Sioux man Sitting Bull said, "The life of white men is slavery.
 They are prisoners in their towns or farms."
 How do you feel reading that?
 When I first read this, I thought he must be exaggerating.[xxx-griid sitting bull speech]